ably-labs/cursors-everywhere/README.md

 });
 ```

-In this code snippet, `event.clientX` and `event.clientY` give us the X and Y coordinates of the cursor respectively.
+In this code snippet, `event.clientX` and `event.clientY` provide the X and Y coordinates of the cursor, respectively.

 **Sharing the Coordinates**

 Once I had the coordinates, I needed to share them with other users.
-With the Ably Client library, it's just a matter of connecting to a Channel, and publishing the data as a Presence message, which will update the position associated with the current client:
+With the Ably Client library, it's as simple as connecting to a Channel and publishing the data as a Presence message, which will update the position associated with the current client:

 ```javascript
 const ably = new Ably.Realtime.Promise({